New government migration legislation set to put the pressure on UK work permit sponsors

 As a UK immigration law specialist, I can provide assistance in successfully applying for the initial licence, as well as the ongoing compliance requirements for employers and educational establishments.
 However, as the deadline fast approaches, I worry that there could be a lot of disappointed employers and migrants alike come October 1.

 - Marissa Murdock is the Casework Department Manager for the UK Visa BUreau.
-To contact the UK Visa Bureau, call 0800 043 7011 or complete a UK visa application.
+To contact the UK Visa Bureau, complete a UK visa application.

 Visa Bureau takes no responsibility and cannot be held accountable for action taken as a result of any information or comment provided on this blog, and we recommend that you always seek a number of opinions before making a decision regarding your migration or visa application.
 Please refer to the Visa Bureau terms of use for more information.